QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 For a general dense matrix without any other structure (i.e. not known to be symmetric, tridiagonal, etc.) this is the standard approach to solve a system and exploit the speed of backward and forward substitution using the factorization.

-The computational order of LU decomposition itself for a dense matrix is :math:`O(N^3)` - the same as Gaussian elimination, but it tends to have a better constant term than others (e.g. half the number of operations of the QR).
-For structured matrices or sparse ones, that order drops.
+The computational order of LU decomposition itself for a dense matrix is :math:`O(N^3)` - the same as Gaussian elimination, but it tends to have a better constant term than others (e.g. half the number of operations of the QR Decomposition).
+For structured or sparse matrices, that order drops.

 We can see which algorithm Julia will use for the ``\`` operator by looking at the ``factorize`` function for a given matrix.